AC4G/strest/README.md

 # Strest

 Strest is a command-line tool for stress testing web servers by sending a large number of HTTP requests.
-It provides insights into server performance by measuring average response times, tracking successful and failed requests, and calculating the maximum requests per minute the server can handle.
+It provides insights into server performance by measuring average response times, and calculating the maximum requests per minute the server can handle.

 ## Features

 - Send a specified number of HTTP requests to a target URL.
 - Customize the HTTP method, headers, and request payload data.
 - Measure the average response time of successful requests.
-- Track successful and failed requests.
 - Calculate the requests per minute (RPM) metric.
 - Display real-time statistics and progress in the terminal.